Common Strippit

 "Our Flywheel Is Coming Off The Machine!"

-Now, We had Told them that their Flywheel Bearings were Bad for the Last Several Years, But they Just Would Not Change them!
-Finally, the Bearings Seized-Up, and Sheared All the Retaining Ring Bolts, allowing the Flywheel & Clutch to Walk-Off the Crankshaft!
-The only thing Keeping it on was the Prog-Move Air Cylinder, which was Rapidly being Eaten-Up by the Flywheel.
+We Told them that their Flywheel Bearings were Bad for Several Years, But they Just Would Not Change them!
+Finally, Bearings Seized-Up, and Sheared All Retaining Ring Bolts, allowing Flywheel & Clutch to Walk-Off the Crankshaft!
+The only thing Keeping it on was Prog-Move Air Cylinder, which was Rapidly being Eaten-Up by the Flywheel.

 We Repaired this Machine, But the Repairs were Much More Extensive, and Expensive, than if they had let us Repair Machine Before Bearings Failed Completely!